 Townsville suburb by suburb statistics - By choosing options on this dynamic website you can generate customised downloadable PDF reports describing a range of up-to-date statistics about Townsville and the region.
 Comparisons and time series data are possible.

-Cairns suburb by suburb statistics - By choosing options on this dynamic website you can generate customised downloadable Word, Excel or image files describing a range of up-to-date statistics about Cairns regions.
+Cairns suburb by suburb statistics - By choosing options on the Cairns Regional Council demographic site you can generate customised downloadable Word, Excel or image files describing a range of up-to-date statistics about Cairns regions.
 Community profiles, social atlas and economic profiles are possible.

 Students of NQ datasheet - An Excel spreadsheet (XLSX, 8 KB) containing information collected from students in NQ and FNQ.
 The data can be used to explore ideas in statistics, practice generating graphs and creating infographics.
 Tinkerplots is a great tool to use in this context.